masc-ucsc/livehd/docs/projects.md

  * Annotated source window: A window that shows text (verilog/pyrope) and the values for variables.
 Simvision calls this the "source browser window".
  * Waveform window.
 A gtkwave like capacity to show waveforms.
  * Signals search window
- * Reads mmap_lib structures so that it automatically gets updated as the simulation runs (live updates)

  ### Source Window